 MAPPING

 Phil Fawley and Ken Long mapped Harlansburg Cave to 21,802 feet, but only mapped the south side of the road, not the north side passages. (“Harlansburg Cave: The Longest Cave in Pennsylvania,” Journal of Cave and Karst Studies, December 1997, pages 106-111).
-In a table (“Caves of the Vanport Limestone,” NWPCS Journal, Volume 1, Number 6, October-December 1984, pages 141-143.), it was noted that Sarah Furnace is the fourth longest cave in the Vanport limestone, following Harlansburg, Hindman (5,000) and Brady’s Bend (4,173).
-The NWPCS survey put the cave at 2,790 feet (December 1984).
+In a table (“Caves of the Vanport Limestone,” NWPCS Journal, Volume 1, Number 6, October-December 1984, pages 141-143.), Ed Frank notes that Sarah Furnace is the fourth longest cave in the Vanport limestone, following Harlansburg, Hindman (5,000) and Brady’s Bend (4,173).
+Frank’s survey put the cave at 2,790 feet (December 1984).

 GEOLOGY